tingold/pgdog/README.md

 ### Load balancer

 pgDog is an application layer (OSI Level 7) load balancer for PostgreSQL.
-It can proxy multiple replicas (and primary) and distribute query workloads.
+It can proxy multiple replicas (and primary) and distribute transactions.
 It comes with support for multiple strategies, including round robin and random.

 &#128216; **[Load balancer](https://pgdog.dev/features/load-balancer)**